Summary

 - Reliability: Consistent results across administrations

-- Validity: Actually measuring what they claim to measure
+- Validity: Actually measuring what they claim to measure (see Types of Validity)

 - Benchmarks: Data from thousands of studies for comparison